NeuroFeedback

 By Alan Brandis, Ph.D.

-Neurofeedback is a technique in which we train the brain to help improve its ability to regulate all bodily functions and to take care of itself more effectively.
+Neurofeedback is a technique in which we train the brain to help improve its ability to regulate some bodily functions (such as adrenaline production) and to take care of itself more effectively.
 When the brain is not functioning well, evidence of this often shows up in the EEG (brain waves, or ElectroEncephaloGram).
 By challenging your brain, in much the same way that you challenge your body in physical exercise, we can help your brain learn to function better, and be more under your control.

 Training your brain with Neurofeedback can be helpful in managing attention and concentration (how well you can persist at a task, even if it’s not very exciting).
 It can also improve your sleep patterns, by teaching you to relax better at night.
 When you sleep more efficiently, you feel more awake and are more efficient during the day.
 It can help with anxiety and depression, and with syndromes like migraine or chronic pain.

-Drawbacks to Neurofeedback are that insurance companies usually do not pay for it, and that it requires a significant time commitment (up to three or four times a week to begin with) as well as a financial commitment.
+Drawbacks to Neurofeedback are that insurance may not pay for it, and that it requires a significant time commitment (two to three times a week, to begin with) as well as a financial commitment.
 However, it is usually very effective in situations where medication must be avoided or where there is a strong preference against it.

 Please click here for an article about our neurofeedback training with a boy who has ADHD, and the test results that demonstrate its effectiveness.